 Many of us began playing with eyeshadow at a very young age, and our mothers still hold onto those blackmail-worthy photos of us with bright blue shadow all over our eyelids.
 But no matter how long you’ve been playing with this particular product, we find that there’s always a new trick or technique that you can learn.
 This is especially true with the ever-changing makeup trends that lead us from dramatic, smoky eyes to natural-looking, nearly-nude eyeshadow looks.

 So here’s what we want you to know about our product, and a few tricks that can help you with using this timeless beauty staple.

 Features and Benefits

 Our long-lasting formula is made for all-day wear, and it won’t smudge or crease.
 That’s right—no more dark, clumpy line of shadow in the middle of your eyelid halfway through the day.
 The blendable, buildable color and high pigmentation of our shadows give every shade a rich and vibrant color.
-And with 15 different colors to choose from (and more on the way), you’ll want to add every shade of Shine’s eyeshadow to your makeup bag.

 Tips for Use

 A quick search on the internet will provide you with an endless array of tutorials on how to apply eyeshadow.
 Simply trying to watch all the how-to videos on YouTube would be a binge-athon the likes of which is rarely seen outside of Netflix.
 But don’t let all of those tutorials overwhelm you.
 Keep in mind that not every piece of advice is going to work for you.
 As long as you follow some basic application tips, and find a look that works for your eye shape, coloring, and personal sense of beauty, you’ll be golden.
 Here are some basic tips to get you started: